-Active and extensive class participation is essential to your success and the success of the course.
-Students are expected to speak only Spanish in class with the instructor and classmates.
-Do not hesitate to speak for fear of making mistakes.
-Also, students are encouraged to speak Spanish informally outside class with anyone who speaks the language.
+As part of the immersion program at IMSA, students are expected to speak only Spanish in class with the instructor and classmates.
+Do not hesitate to speak for fear of making mistakes; mistakes are learning steps.
+In addition, students are encouraged to speak Spanish informally outside class with anyone who speaks the language.
 Remember, practice makes perfect!
 Participation will be evaluated according to the following criteria: